USAJOBS/Help/how-to/search/filters/hiring-path.md

 ### Family of overseas employees

 If you’re currently overseas with a family member, and moving back to the United States, you may be eligible for a competitive service job without having to compete with the public.
-If you’re moving overseas, because a family member has been assigned to an overseas duty of station, you may be eligible to apply for overseas jobs with the Federal Government.
+If you’re moving overseas, because a family member has been assigned to an overseas duty of station, you may be eligible to apply for overseas jobs with the federal government.

 [Learn more about the family of overseas employees hiring path](../../../../working-in-government/unique-hiring-paths/family-of-overseas-employees/).